> Financial Aid

 Method A: Receipt of Benefits

-At the time of enrollment you are a recipient of benefits under the TANF/CalWORKs Program, Supplemental Security Income/State Supplementary Payment (SSI/SSP), or General Assistance Program/General Relief (GA/GR).
+At the time of application you are a recipient of benefits under the TANF/CalWORKs Program, Supplemental Security Income/State Supplementary Payment (SSI/SSP), or General Assistance Program/General Relief (GA/GR).
 Documented proof of benefits is required.

 Method B: Qualify by Income Standards